 Medical review of the event (i.e., patient seen by physician)

-Presence or absence of concurrent local disease outbreaks
+Presence or absence of concurrent local disease outbreaks or relevant environmental exposures

 2.5.3.
 Duration of follow-up after an AEFI in vaccinated mother and neonate / infant born to a vaccinated mother.